 |GF510||Risk Analysis and Management||4|

-In order to qualify for the accelerated MSF option, you must meet the following criteria:
+In order to qualify for the accelerated MSF, you must meet the following criteria:

 - Complete your undergraduate coursework in the Bachelor of Science in Finance program with a minimum cumulative GPA of 3.20.